raceup-electric/Driverless/bumblebee2_ros_driver/README.md

 - 2) from the main directory of the WS,you have to use this command: "ros2 run bumblebee2_ros_driver test_bumblebee2".
 - 3) if all works properly now you should see two windows (one for camera) with the image.

-## HOW TO COCCELT DATA FOR ROSBAG USING BUMBLEBEE2
+## HOW TO COLLECT DATA FOR ROSBAG USING BUMBLEBEE2

 bumblebee2 publish StereoImage topic and using custom msgs(all the message used are from ufs_msgs).